maniospas/Blombly/docs/basics/builtins.md

 Here we make a soft introduction to return signals; if errors indicate unsuccessful algorithms, return statements indicate successful conclusion of computations.
-The introduction focuses on returning (and ignore error handling), as this supports the equivalent of continue and break statements without needing more keywords.
+The introduction focuses on returning (not on error handling), as this supports what other languages dub as continue and break statements without needing such keywords.

 To intercept return or error signals, use the `value = try{@code}` pattern.
 This is the same mechanism as the one we [next](blocks.md) use to